typelets/typelets-app/README.md

 - **AES-256-GCM** encryption algorithm
 - **250,000 PBKDF2 iterations** for key derivation
 - **Per-note salt** - Each note has a unique encryption key
+- **File encryption** - Attachments are encrypted with the same security as notes
 - **Zero-knowledge architecture** - Server never sees unencrypted data

 Your encryption keys are derived from your master password.
-Even if our database is compromised, your notes remain encrypted and unreadable.
+Even if our database is compromised, your notes and files remain encrypted and unreadable.

 ### How It Works